epctex/goodreads-scraper/README.md

 -   Scrape shelf - You can check the shelves and scrape the information of the newest updates.

--   Scrape genres - If you want to get most read books on a certain category or anything related the genres, just type the url.
+-   Scrape genres - If you want to get the most read books on a certain category or anything related to the genres, just type the URL.

--   Scrape book detail - Scrape a very detailed information for each of the book that you'd like to get.
+-   Scrape book detail - Scrape very detailed information for each of the books that you'd like to get.

 -   Scrape reviews of a book - Scrape all of the reviews from a book optionally.

-## Bugs, fixes, updates and changelog
+## Bugs, fixes, updates, and changelog

 This scraper is under active development.
 If you have any feature requests you can create an issue from [here](https://github.com/epctex/goodreads-scraper/issues).

 ## Setup & Usage

-You can see how this actor works these videos:
+You can see how this actor works in these videos:

 ### Using Search